luca-bruno/luca-bruno/README.md

 ## Hello there! 👋
 <p>
-  I'm Luca Bruno, an ambitious full-stack developer from Malta 🇲🇹 with one year of experience in the field.
+  I'm Luca, an ambitious full-stack developer from Malta 🇲🇹 with one year of experience in the field.
 Full-stack dev @ Wyzer.
 </p>

 ### 📧 Get in touch